-- "What is meant by "Environment" - " Why the environment needs to be protected and conserved - " How construction activities can impact on the environment, and - " The Do's and Don'ts on site.
+"What is meant by "Environment"

+- " Why the environment needs to be protected and conserved - " How construction activities can impact on the environment, and - " The Do's and Don'ts on site.

-Four (4) new employees on site receive environmental induction on EMPr, EA, and role of ECO, legal and other requirement as stipulated.
+Twenty seven (27) new employees on site receive environmental induction on EMPr, EA, legal and other requirements as well as the role of ECO on the project.

 Different environmental topics as per environmental calendar are discussed with all employees on site.
-The following topic was discussed as part of the monthly environmental theme:
+No topic was discussed as part of the monthly environmental theme: